Mere Dad Ki Dulhan: Development

 This show is produced by DJ's - A Creative Unit.
 Varun Badola, Shweta Tiwari and debutante Anjali Tatrari were cast as leads.
 Vijay Tilani was cast opposite Anjali Tatrari.
-Shivaani Sopuri, Samentha Fernandes, Rajendra Chawla were cast in pivitol roles.
+Shivaani Sopuri, Samentha Fernandes, Rajendra Chawla were cast in pivotal roles.
 Soon Fahmaan Khan was cast opposite Anjali Tatrari but exited the show in late March 2020.
 Post COVID-19 pandemic in July 2020, Shaleen Malhotra was cast opposite Anjali Tatrari but exited in the last week of show.